Collective dynamics versus entanglement in quantum battery performance: Results

 \subsection{Charging Dynamics under $\kappa$-Local Interactions: Role of Interaction Structure}

 Understanding the role of interaction structure in quantum battery charging is central to identifying genuine quantum advantages.
 Early theoretical studies have demonstrated that collective interactions can enhance charging power compared to parallel protocols \cite{campaioli2017enhancing}.
-However, it was later clarified that such advantages may arise trivially from increasing the overall energy scale of the charger Hamiltonian rather than from intrinsically quantum effects \cite{gyhm2022quantum}.
-Consequently, a fair comparison between different charging protocols requires fixing the operator norm of the charger Hamiltonian, thereby isolating the role of interaction-induced many-body dynamics.
+However, it was later clarified that such advantages may arise trivially from increasing the overall energy scale of the chargoid Hamiltonian rather than from intrinsically quantum effects \cite{gyhm2022quantum}.
+Consequently, a fair comparison between different charging protocols requires fixing the operator norm of the chargoid Hamiltonian, thereby isolating the role of interaction-induced many-body dynamics.

-Motivated by this perspective, we investigate how the interaction order $\kappa$, defined as the number of spins simultaneously coupled in the charger Hamiltonian, influences energy storage, instantaneous power, and quantum correlations under both unconstrained and norm-constrained (fair) charging conditions.
-Throughout this analysis, we consider a noninteracting battery described by Eq.~(\ref{Battery_Ham}), while the charger Hamiltonian [Eq.~(\ref{Charger_Ham}) with $J_y=J_z=0$] implements $\kappa$-body interactions.
+Motivated by this perspective, we investigate how the interaction order $\kappa$, defined as the number of spins simultaneously coupled in the chargoid Hamiltonian, influences energy storage, instantaneous power, and quantum correlations under both unconstrained and norm-constrained (fair) charging conditions.
+Throughout this analysis, we consider a noninteracting battery described by Eq.~(\ref{Battery_Ham}), while the chargoid Hamiltonian [Eq.~(\ref{Charger_Ham}) with $J_y=J_z=0$] implements $\kappa$-body interactions.